resxmble/nganet/README.md

 # nganet
-nganet download, this is solely for educational purposes only, I am not responsible of your acts, &amp; please do not use to harm, only use legally for professional purpose.
+Nganet download, this is solely for Educational Purposes only, I am not responsible of your acts, please do not use to harm, only use legally for Professional Purpose.

+Credits goes to Ludwig for helping make this video possible!